WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 2022 02 21 | Reformat Readme
 I do not have a lot of time for study.
 It is President's Day and I need to spend time with family.
 However, I noticed this readme file had mistakes in the time hashtags' markdown structures.
 I corrected that.
 I am also using what time I do have to work on the CSS Bonus Repo.
 Check that readme for further information.

+### 1130 | Coming Soon Proj Completed
+Completed the first CSS Bonus challenge called "Coming Soon."
+All my LL are found in the CSS Bonus Repo's ReadMe file.
+I will set up the next project prior to leaving for the day.

+### 2230 | 2nd Challenger Work
+I have a scaffold of the second challenge has been completed.
+I need to work on some details, JS for the quotes, and button transformations.  (...Ok... this is a comment because nothing is updating in the GH)

 ---

 ## 2022 02 20 | MQ Frustrations